harness/helm-charts/src/prod/README.md

   loadbalancerURL: https://myhostname.example.com
   mongoSSL: false
   storageClassName: ""

+  # -- Enabled will deploy STO to your cluster
+  sto:
+    enabled: false

+  # -- Enabled will deploy ET to your cluster
+  et:
+    enabled: false

   ## !!
 Enable Istio or ingress; do not enable both.
 If `istio.enabled` is true, `ingress.enabled` must not be.
   # --- Set `ingress.enabled` to `true` to create Kubernetes *Ingress* objects for Nginx.